Difficult Women+ Scene Study

 Jaclyn is patient and wicked smart, and no matter your skill-level, she meets the actor where they are.
 She was both chill and challenging.
 I walked away with great respect for her, and made a mental note to call her for future private coachings! --Andrea P.

 Jaclyn Biskup is a director and producer working in theatre, television, and film and is passionately devoted to equity, diversity, and inclusion.
-She is the recipient of Emmy and Peabody nominations for her work on the digital series, THE SECRET LIFE OF MUSLIMS and currently works as an associate producer at New Ohio Theatre.
-She is the assistant director to Tony Award winner Anna Shapiro on the Broadway debut of THE MINUTES (Tracy Letts) and also assisted on the Broadway production of STRAIGHT WHITE MEN (Young Jean Lee) Second Stage at the Helen Hayes.
-More about me: http://jaclynbiskup.com/about/
+She is the recipient of Emmy and Peabody nominations for her work on the digital series, THE SECRET LIFE OF MUSLIMS and currently works as a creative producer at New Ohio Theatre.
+She was the assistant director to Tony Award winner Anna Shapiro on the Broadway debut of THE MINUTES (Tracy Letts) and the Broadway production of STRAIGHT WHITE MEN (Young Jean Lee).
+More: http://jaclynbiskup.com/about/